How to Prevent Sensory Overload at School

 - Changes in air pressure.

-Students with sensory issues may find recess or select playground equipment particularly challenging.
-Other examples of school vestibular and proprioceptive triggers include being surrounded by a large group of students and doing certain gross motor movements, like dances associated with an educational song.
+Students with sensory issues may find recess or select playground equipment particularly challenging for their vestibular senses.
+Other examples of school vestibular and proprioceptive triggers could involve being surrounded by a large group of students and doing certain gross motor movements, like dances associated with an educational song.

 - Being too hot or cold.